Click here to return to our home page. Need a Ferry Pilot? Click here.

 On Sunday February 7, 1932 U.S. Navy Admiral Harry E. Yarnell led an attack on Pearl Harbor to test the defenses.
 The plan worked so well, the Japanese simply copied it.

 A teen blogger says the plot for the series ''World War II'' on The History Channel is lame and completely implausible.
+The young man actually thought the World War II series was a work of fiction.
+Youth is wasted on the young.

 In 1924, General Mitchell warned that Japan's expansionism would lead to conflict with the United States, and foretold how a war would start with an attack on Pearl Harbor.